Is Learner Driver Insurance Compulsory?

 GEICO and Allstate are the most economical national firms on average.
 That is if you’re insuring a 17-year-old teenager or younger on your family policy.

-Can Insurance Be Claimed on Learning Licence?
+Can Insurance Be Claimed on a Learning Licence?

 They’re just as prone to mishaps and require the financial protection that insurance provides.
 Learner’s license drivers are typically teenagers who live with their parents.
 When they get their learner’s permit, they are usually insured by their parents’ insurance and do not need to purchase their own.